 Sugar: One of the most damaging things to our teeth and oral health is sugar.
 A can of 330ml coke, for example, contains a whopping 35g of sugar.
 That’s around 9 teaspoons of sugar!
 Sugar acts as an acidity booster that breaks down enamel.

 Remember to brush at least twice a day and always floss!
 Be mindful of the level of acidity within your body and how that can affect your oral health.
 Choose foods that neutralize the acid and at the same time increase saliva, such as the foods we’ve mentioned above.
+This professional dentist in Pasadena also recommends drinking plenty of water especially after eating.
 Look after your teeth and your teeth will look after you.